 I am pleased to present this report on Federal agency performance to Congress.
-This report assesses agency implementation of Title 41 of the Fixing America's Surface Transportation Act (FAST-41) and reflects the Permitting Council's ongoing efforts to integrate project management and permitting best practices into Federal agency permitting workflows.
+This report assesses agency implementation of Title 41 of the Fixing America's Surface Transportation Act (FAST-41), reflects the Permitting Council's ongoing efforts to integrate project management and permitting best practices into Federal agency permitting workflows, and forecasts plans to integrate new measures into future quarterly agency performance reports that will provide additional context and more fully tell the story of agency implementation of FAST-41.